mrmalvicino/mrmalvicino/README.md

 &nbsp;
 My main stack for web development is based on .NET, with C# for backend development, MS SQL for database management, and HTML/CSS for frontend design.
 I also build web applications with Java and Bootstrap or Tailwind, and desktop applications with C++.
-I and use Python for signal processing tasks.
-And for engineering projects, I work with Arduino and use LaTeX to create technical reports.
+For engineering projects, I work with Python and Arduino and use LaTeX to create technical reports.

 <p align="center">
   <a href="https://skillicons.dev">